 Want a good movie to watch at home?

-Here are the ten best movies that have been recently released on DVD, Blu-ray, and digital copy and my quick, spolier-free advice:
+Here are the ten best movies that have been recently released on DVD and Blu-ray and my quick, spolier-free advice:

-- Of Gods and Men – Rent-it – This international drama about French Christian monks living in harmony with their Muslim brothers in North Africa is not only the best foreign film so far this year, it is probably the best film of the first half of 2011.
+- Of Gods and Men – Rent-it – New This Week – This international drama about French Christian monks living in harmony with their Muslim brothers in North Africa is not only the best foreign film so far this year, it is probably the best film of the first half of 2011.

-- 13 Assassins – Buy-it – Cult director Takeshi Miike (Audition) creates an epicly bloody samurai action film set in feudal Japan that is an impossibly unattainable, perfectly over-the-top, period masterpiece.
+- 13 Assassins – Buy-it – New This Week – Cult director Takeshi Miike (Audition) creates an epicly bloody samurai action film set in feudal Japan that is an impossibly unattainable, perfectly over-the-top, period masterpiece.